 In order to do this, you need to ensure that the node that gets one of these tags also has a date associated with it.
 Here are some examples.

 So with that one, each Saturday & Sunday, you'll get 3) Do kon-mari method on kitchenware, until you've completed "kitchenware", at which point the next time you pull you'll get 3) Do kon-mari method on office supplies, etc. Once the list is empty, nothing gets pulled.

 This one will pull in the top 3 priorities from that list, each day.
 If you use #today instead of #tomorrow then you could push the button midday and it would pull in new items if the top 3 had been moved or completed.

 WorkFlowy users had been asking for the mirror feature for awhile, and presumably pressure from Roam prompted WorkFlowy to actually implement this.
 Basically it lets a node be in 2 places at once.

 Complice now supports this for at least 1 use-case: planning your week.
 With the following tree, 1) file TPS report will show up on Monday and again on Wednesday if you don't complete it.

 No other use cases have been tested yet, but one thing that is known not to work given how things are implemented is having a mirrored intention show up twice in your list because it's under different goals or prefixes.
 A given workflowy node will only ever create 1 intention on a given day, no matter how you organize it.
 So don't do this:

 One thing you might not know about the internet is that you can style any website however you want.

-Install this userstyle in your browser to get the workflowy tags described above to show up in color, like they do on this page.
+Install the extension Stylus, then click and Install Style, to get the workflowy tags described above to show up in color, like they do on this page.